 Posts in Castle

-In Castle, one can dynamically connect components and send “events” over those connections.
-Typically this is done as an action on an incoming message (see: The Actor Model).
+In Castle, one can dynamically connect components and send events over those connections.
+Typically, this is an action on an incoming message (see: The Actor Model).
 And depending on ‘The Machinery (ToDo)’, those events can be queued.
 It is this combination that can result in a beautiful Heisenbug.

 First, let’s explain the Heisenbug, before we give an example.
 Then we analyze it, show how to improve the code, and finally formulate a requirement to prevent & detect this kind of bug in Castle.